mr-calvert/config-nvim/setup_notes.md

 - Added the key to the running ssh-agent and setup the passphrase in the apple keychain.
 - Forked nvim-lua/kickstart.nvim into my own github and cloned that into ~/.config/nvim

+# go-lang setup
+* `brew install go` on personal laptop
+* TODO: d/l a go-lang repo
+* TODO: activate tree-sitter and confirm what I should expect for it (does it support anything with telescope)
+* TODO: install/activate go's lsp, plumb the depths of what it enables, especially interaction with telescope, refactorings, compile errors in quickfix?
+* TODO: explore, and get baseline config for test execution integration, esp with quickfix (or trouble?) jump to failures
+* TODO: configure easy go fmt, lint, any other tools?
+* TODO: integrate debugger

 # Setup effort notes by date
 ## 2025-11-19
 ### Spelling